workgroupengineering/Documentation/docs/distribution-publishing/macos.md

 If you will receive any errors - fix them, package app again, remove file in Transporter and select it again.

-When upload succedes - you will see your package in App Store Connect.
+When upload succeeds - you will see your package in App Store Connect.

 ## Troubleshooting